 4. You can’t have much control over Mercenaries

-Mercenaries do not pose a threat to your brand reputation, but they are not of a big value for your company.
-You can completely satisfy all their needs and still they will show no loyalty towards your brand.
-They don’t pay much attention to brand attributes and don’t get attach to a product they use.
+Mercenaries do not pose a threat to your brand reputation, but they are not of a big value to your company.
+You can completely satisfy all their needs and still, they will show no loyalty towards your brand.
+They don’t pay much attention to brand attributes and don’t get attached to a product they use.
 They will switch between different options, seeking better prices or change for the sake of change.
-There is not much you can do to retain them, but don’t forget to communicate benefits your brand offers.
-Keep your message consistent, but don’t spend too much time on dealing with them.
-You will need as much effort to please them as to please long-term loyal customers, but relationship with Mercenaries will not bring you much profit.
+There is not much you can do to retain them, but don’t forget to communicate the benefits your brand offers.
+Keep your message consistent, but don’t spend too much time dealing with them.
+You will need as much effort to please them as to please long-term loyal customers, but the relationship with Mercenaries will not bring you much profit.

-You customers are the best source for information about how your business is doing right now and where it should head for in the future.
-Their feedback constitutes a valuable insights about your brand, product and services.
+Your customers are the best source for information about how your business is doing right now and where it should head for in the future.
+Their feedback constitutes a valuable insight about your brand, product, and services.
 If your strategy to manage their satisfaction and loyalty is supposed to succeed you need to be able to listen to them.